bendqh1/javascript/ai_chatbot.md

 * @match
 * @grant
 * @noframes

+In your answer and throughout our communication, also don't mention the following concepts:

+* User Script Manager environment
+* * User Script Manager permissions
+* JavaScript libraries
+* JavaScript modules
+* Ajax
 * setTimeout()
 * setInterval()
+* Redirection blocking
 * Redirection conflics or Multiple Redirects
-* Redirection blocking
-* Other browser extensions or browser extension conflicts
-* User Script Manager environment
-* User Script Manager permissions
-* Redirect Loops or Interference from Other Extensions
+* * Redirect Loops or Interference from Other Extensions
+* Browser extension conflicts or Other browser extensions

+In your answer and throughout our communication, also don't mention the following concepts:

+* Execution Environment Context
+* Document or Page State
+* Document Referrer and Navigation Context
+* Browser's History and Back Navigation
+* Stateful Browsing and Session Handling
+* User Permissions and Privacy Settings

-Now then, after ignoring the concepts that I have asked you not to mention, what are possible other causes for the script to work only form console but not from a userscript?
+Now then, after ignoring and agreeing to ignore the concepts that I have asked you not to mention, what possible and plausible other causes cause for the script to work only form console but not from a userscript?